- Benefits & Features

 Upon completion of this program, you will earn two days towards a Certificate with select alumni and tuition benefits.
 Learn more.

-Day Three will feature keynote speaker Daphna Shohamy, psychology professor at Columbia University, who will talk about how the human brain learns and dissect the connection between learning and memory.
+- Keynote speaker Daphna Shohamy, psychology professor at Columbia University, who will talk about how the human brain learns and dissect the connection between learning and memory.

-Day Three concludes with group presentations of the case discussions.
+The program concludes with group presentations of the case discussions.

 For a complete program schedule download the agenda.